 The economic climate doesn’t bear bad news for everybody and many in the motor trade are happy.
 That said, the buying frenzy we were accustomed to a few years back seems to have died down somewhat.
 What this means is we should expect to see some interesting tactical activity coming from many dealerships which in turn could make buying particular cars a worthwhile investment in the new year.

-This article was written by Mike Carr of MTI.
-For more information, please visit my Google+ page
+This article was written by Barry James, for more information, please visit my Google+ page